MarcosMJD/ghcn-d/README.md

     - For the convenient creation of the production dataset, a job `dbt build` will be created.
     - This job can be run manually from dbt cloud or through airflow dag `data_transformation_dbt_job`, which will run on a daily basis.

+**Transformations (option B):**

+  In order to compare different solutions for the transformation stage, option A uses DataProc (managed solution of Spark&Hadoop) to perform the same transformations of those of option A, but reading directly from the Google Cloud bucket the parquet files.
+  The output will be tables `fact_observations_spark` and `fact_observations_spark_yearly` in Big Query.
+In order to control cost and resources in DataProc, a DataProc cluster is created and deleted in each dag execution.
+  This solution will be orchestrated by Airflow with the `data_transformation_dataproc_spark_job` dag which will perform the following tasks:

+  - `create_dataproc_cluster_task`: At least, 2 nodes, 16GB, 4 vCores each one.
+  - `upload_main_to_gcs_task`: DataProc will get the main program to execute for the job from Google Cloud Storage, so we will upload it in our bucket.
+The main program is a `python-pyspark` program located in the `spark` folder.
+  - `submit_dataproc_spark_job_task`: A job is submitted to DataProc cluster in order to execute our main program.
+    The main program processes each year in a loop.
+The operations are the same than those in option a, however, in order to avoid join operations, append mode is used when writing data to BigQuery tables.
+  - `delete_dataproc_cluster_task`: Delete the cluster in order to avoid unnecessary costs. **Warning!** Dataproc uses temporal buckets to store internal data, once the cluster is deleted, it is possible that these buckets are not deleted, so check you google cloud storage.

 **Dashboard:**

   Connect Google Data Studio to BQ dataset and design dashboard